My finances, my projects, my life

 • Full service branches offering all of the services of the two previous formats together with the traditional range of counter services.
 There will only be a limited number of this type of branch within the network and they are typically located in areas with high population density.

-In addition to these three formats, one last branch format is gradually emerging – the virtual or remote branch.
+In addition to these three formats, one last branch format is gaining ground – the virtual or remote branch.

 A virtual branch with very real advantages